 View Brittany Kaplan's video about her experiences on the program.

 The India Winterim program allows students to explore their interests in art and architecture, biodiversity and sustainability, education, entrepreneurship, housing, journalism, performing arts, physical therapy, renewable energy, social justice and law, social work, water resources or other development issues in India.
 Specific courses vary each year.
-In 2011-12, 142 students participated in 9 different courses.
 Each section is led by UI faculty and has its own disciplinary perspective.
 Students work with Indian NGOs employing a diverse variety of techniques to address social issues.

 The Indiana University Global Gateway for Teachers Student Teaching Program